 "At certain times, there was more pressure in qualifying than the actual tournament," McCarthy said.

 Theegala played in every event, so did Mouw, and when awards are handed out later this spring, it’s likely that they will sweep the major awards.
-Mouw has tough competition in Florida’s Ricky Castillo for the Phil Mickelson Award, given to the nation’s top freshman, but Theegala should be the clear favorite to nab the Nicklaus and Haskins awards as the player of the year.
+Mouw has tough competition in Florida’s Ricky Castillo for the Phil Mickelson Award, given to the nation’s top freshman, but Theegala should be the clear favorite to nab the Nicklaus and Haskins awards as the player of the year (Update: Theegala won the Haskins on May 8).
 He won twice, including the Waves’ home event, the Southwestern Invitational at North Ranch Country Club, just days after his childhood hero, Kobe Bryant, died in a helicopter crash less than a mile from Theegala’s apartment.